Lithium producers hit by first big downturn of electric vehicle era

 Despite the weak data, analysts and executives expect a rosy future when they look out 10 years.

-Benchmark's Simon Moores called the lithium oversupply an "air pocket that detracts from the building wall of demand," and noted much of the excess white metal on the market is for so-called technical grade, or the kind that goes into smaller consumer electronics such as stopwatches.
+Benchmark's Simon Moores called the lithium oversupply an "air pocket that detracts from the building wall of demand," and noted much of the excess white metal on the market is so-called technical grade, or the kind in stopwatches and other small electronics.

+Chile's SQMSQMA.SNsought to downplay the industry malaise, despite its own plunging profits.

+"We're not depressed at all," Stefan Debruyne, SQM's business development director for iodine and lithium, told the conference on Wednesday.
+"We're very excited about the future ahead of us."

-Weather and social unrest are just two of the myriad issues that have hampered the industry, fueling worries there may not be enough of the white metal to sate automakers in the years ahead.
+Weather and social unrest are just two of the myriad issues that have hampered the industry, fueling worries there may not be enough supply to sate automakers in the future.

-"The future supply of battery-quality chemicals is very much in doubt," said Joe Lowry, an independent industry analyst, who wondered how the industry can hope to produce at least 800,000 metric tons by 2025, more than double current capacity.
+"The future supply of battery-quality chemicals is very much in doubt," said Joe Lowry, an independent industry analyst, who wondered how the industry will produce at least 800,000 metric tons by 2025, more than double current capacity.

 The popularity of future models from Volkswagen AG VOWG_p.DE, Tesla and others will ultimately require massive lithium investments in the billions of dollars, said Chris Berry, an independent metals analyst.